KieranReck/KieranReck.github.io/_posts/2024-02-14-removing-author-profile-spacing.md

   text-transform: uppercase;
 }
 ```
-4. Save the file and push your changes either via github or jekyll or whatever method you use.
-I use github commits.

 At this point, if you have any pages in your side which rely on the `_pages.scss` partial, they will now fill to the left into the space which used to be reserved for the author profile.
 Neat!
 {: .notice--success}